Weight Loss Surgery

 Sometimes, being obese can lead to serious health challenges.
 Persons who are 100 or more pounds over their supposed body weight are more likely to have medical challenges.
-These include diabetes, heart disease, joint problems, sleep apnea and liver disease
+These include diabetes, heart disease, joint problems, sleep apnea and liver disease.

 Weight reduction surgery (also known as bariatric surgery) can help very overweight persons who have tried but failed to lose weight and face serious health challenges.
-But it's not a quick fix.
-People need to put in a lot of hard work before and after the operation.
+The two major types of surgery for weight loss are gastric sleeve and gastric bypass.

-What is Gastric Sleeve Surgery?
+What is Gastric Sleeve Surgery for weight loss?

 Gastric sleeve (also referred to as sleeve gastrectomy) is the most popular weight loss procedure.
 With this operation, the surgeon takes away part of the stomach and makes a tube or "sleeve" out of the rest of the stomach.
 The new, banana-shape like stomach is smaller than the original stomach.

 After the operation, the person will eat less food, feel full quickly and be less hungry.
 Part of the stomach that is taken out produces hormones that increase appetite and helps control insulin.
 So, the person's appetite reduces and insulin resistance improves after gastric sleeve surgery.